s-du/SkySpectral/README.md

 A simple tool to process multispectral images from the Micasense Rededge P

 ## Introduction
-MultispectrAll is a simple tool for visualizing and processing multispectral imagery.
+SkySPectral is a simple tool for visualizing and processing multispectral imagery.
 It allows band-image alignement and various subimage combination.

 \#Multispectral \#Open-CV \#Building diagnosis \#ImageProcessing